-What is orienteering compass?
+What is orienteering activity?

 The exercise turned out to be so exciting that it had to graduate into a sport.
 It is quickly catching on and it is easy to see why – anyone can do it.

 After the second world war, the popularity of orienteering skyrocketed.
 By then compasses had become a lot more reliable and could be used fairly easily as opposed to the clunky and unreliable compasses used by the early pioneers of the sport.

 2. Anyone Can Do It

 Today, anyone can join orienteering events.
 They are also a mainstay of Boy Scout and Girl Scout camporees a testament to the accessibility of the sport.
 As orienteers increase in skill so do their courses.
 In the tougher course, technological gadgets such as GPSs come in handy and are indispensable as the orienteers’ equipment.

 If you are planning on learning the sport for enjoyment, you will be glad to know that the sport is for all people or most ages.
 As long as you are fit enough to run and can read a map well enough then you can join this event for fun or for competition.

 Sprint events are speed events.
 The goal of the game is to get from the starting line, through the control points, and to the finish line as fast as possible.
 This is one of the most common types of orienteering events and can be participated in by individuals or by groups.

 Relay events involve teams of competitors that usually take a mass start.
 The team with the least total time each team member’s time is added to the total time is declared the winner.
 To avoid clumping of competitors and the dogging of those ahead teams usually follow different routes.
 This makes the game fair for all those involved.